HobnobMancer/cazy_webscraper/docs/02genbankSeqs.rst

 .. code-block:: bash

-   cazy_webscraper get_genbank_seqs cazy/cazyme.db dummy.email@domain.co.uk \
+   cazy_webscraper get_ncbi_seqs cazy/cazyme.db dummy.email@domain.co.uk \
        --kingdoms bacteria,eukaryota

 You can combine any combination of the optional flags, including combining the taxonomic filters.
 For example, you may wish to retrieve protein sequences for all CAZymes in a local CAZyme database that are derived from all viral species, Aspergillus species, Layia carnosa, Layia chrysanthemoides, Trichoderma reesei QM6a and
 Trichoderma reesei QM9414.
-To do this we would combine the respective flags for a single ``cazy_webscraper get_genbank_seqs`` command.
+To do this we would combine the respective flags for a single ``cazy_webscraper get_ncbi_seqs`` command.
 The command we would use would be:

 .. code-block:: bash

-   cazy_webscraper get_genbank_seqs cazy/cazyme.db dummy.email@domain.co.uk \
+   cazy_webscraper get_ncbi_seqs cazy/cazyme.db dummy.email@domain.co.uk \
        --kingdoms viruses \
        --genera Aspergillus \
        --species Layia carnosa,Layia chrysanthemoides \